denten-books/plain-text/3-format.md

 codified power.
 Physical restraints like handcuffs *enact* the exercise of codified power.
 Like all violence they do not stand for anything.
 The handcuffs simply contort the body into the shape of submission.
 Absent a body, the restraints draw an empty shape.
 Code acts similarly to shape the word.
 Located somewhere between the screen and the storage medium, formats relate matter to content.
-They are techniques by which immanent inscription, the electromagnetic charge, is transformed into a transcendent digital object: novels, songs, films, or poems.
+They are techniques by which immanent inscription, the electromagnetic charge, is transformed into transcendent digital objects: novels, songs, films, or poems.
 Formatting imposes structure.

 Think of a paragraph, for example.
 By convention, writers use paragraphs to break up the flow of monolithic thought on a page.
 The paragraph contains information.
 Can one imagine an empty paragraph?
 Could the shape of a paragraph persist outside of the material confines of a page or screen?
 Can one imagine paragraphs that unfold spatially not in two dimensions, but in one, along a straight line?
 What about a structure of words and sentences that extends into the third dimension: a paragraph in the shape of a cube, instead of a rectangle?
 These questions boggle the mind because paragraphs draw a singular figure.
 They are a textual container of a type.
 Any other shape less or more than the paragraph would go by another name; it would constitute another format.
 To imagine something like a one-dimensional paragraph is akin to imagining a flat shoebox.
 A flat shoebox would no longer hold shoes.
 It could contain only the images of footwear.
 A paragraph identifies a similarly singular arrangement of elements.
 It is a container or a data structure of a kind, made to hold a certain amount of words and sentences.
-We may liken paragraphs, words, and sentences to nesting
+We may liken paragraphs, words, and sentences to nesting dolls: data structures that contain within them further, smaller arrangements of
-dolls: data structures that contain within them further, smaller arrangements of information: a word fits inside of a sentence, the sentence within a paragraph, the paragraph within a chapter, the chapter within a book, the book within an archive, and so on.
+information: a word fits inside of a sentence, the sentence within a paragraph, the paragraph within a chapter, the chapter within a book, the book within an archive, and so on.

 One could say, what of such arrangements?
 Who cares about the shape of paragraphs?
 They are merely one type of a container among many.
 They perform only the instrumental function to help get the point across.
-The meat of interpretation lies within.
+The meat of interpretation lies in the content within.
 Words can also be packaged otherwise.
 The outer container is disposable and therefore insignificant.

-Formats could only seem insignificant in the past when they were few, simple, and relatively consistent.
-The book or the broadsheet newspaper are known
-entities: we understand how they are made and how to unfold them in space.
-Composite computational formats change rapidly and proliferate.
+Formats could only seem insignificant in the past when they were few, simple, and remaining relatively consistent across media.
+The book or the broadsheet newspaper are known entities: we understand how they are made and how to unfold them in space.
+Computational formats change rapidly and proliferate.
 They contain further, as yet unexplored structural possibilities: shapes like the paragraph on paper, but native to new media.
 What you saw is what you got on the page.
 On the screen, what you see is but a small part of what you could get.
-We are presented with *thick content*---beyond the visible image, all that is contained within the three-dimensional page.
+We are presented with *thick content*, beyond the visible image, the composite of all the stuff that is contained within the three-dimensional page.
 In print, content can be gleaned from the surface; there is nothing but surface on a page.
-The screen is a layered composite.
+The screen is a laminate.
 Light and liquid crystal---the preferred media for contemporary text---surge between the substrates in response to electrical signal.
-Screen surfaces conceal further strata of codification, inscribed onto recondite planes of inscription: hard disks, solid state drives, platters, drums, memory sticks, layers of oxide.
+Screen surfaces conceal further strata of codification, inscribed onto recondite planes of inscription: hard disks, solid state drives, platters, drums, memory sticks, layers of copper and oxide.

 A byte, made up of eight binary bits, holds a letter.
-The string of letters spelling out "hello world" occupies eleven bytes on the hard drive.[^ln3-space] A file in the Portable Document Format (`.pdf`) containing nothing but "hello world" takes up 24,335 bytes on my system.
-Thick content accounts for the disparity between plain text and fancy text, the latter defined as "text representation consisting of plain text plus added information" [@unicode_consortium_unicode_1990].
-The explication of thick content requires thick description, replete with technical detail which acquires metaphysical significance.
+The string of letters spelling out "hello world" occupies eleven bytes on the hard drive: ten bytes for the letters and one byte for the space character.
+A file in the Portable Document Format (PDF) containing the same "hello world" takes up 24,335 bytes on my system.

-[^ln3-space]: Ten bytes for the letters and one byte for the space character.

 What is the nature of the information added to text?
 Historically, such data included machine instructions for the viewing and printing of text along with cypher codes used for clandestine communication.
-The common Portable Document Format (PDF) contains features that enable--and I quote the exact specifications here---"accessibility of content to those with disabilities," "digital signatures to certify authenticity," "electronic forms to gather data," "preservation of document fidelity independent of the device, platform, and software," and "security and permission to allow the creator to retain control of the document and associated rights" [@iso_portable_2008, vii].
+The PDF specification describes features that include "accessibility of content to those with disabilities," "digital signatures to certify authenticity," "electronic forms to gather data," "preservation of document fidelity independent of the device, platform, and software," and "security and permission to allow the creator to retain control of the document and associated rights" [@iso_portable_2008, vii].

 These capabilities mediate between visible image and stored information: one surface facing the human, the other, the machine.
 The formatting layer specifies the *affordances* of electronic text.
 More than passive conduits of